dstroot/my_blog/_posts/2013-10-15-intrinsic-bias.md

 <!-- more -->
 ### How Ironic

+It's a problem just because your data is in someone else's data center?
+That doesn't sound good for Google's business model.
 Fried and Google now say that he misspoke.
-Fried says he meant that the real concern about Dropbox and other apps is [more around security](http://allthingsd.com/20131015/google-cio-ben-fried-clarifies-remarks-on-dropbox/):
+Fried says he meant that the real concern about Dropbox is [more around security](http://allthingsd.com/20131015/google-cio-ben-fried-clarifies-remarks-on-dropbox/):

 >“Any third-party cloud providers that our employees use must pass
 >our thorough security review and agree under contract to maintain